Firman962/GM-FM/README.md

-To see the project is in the master branch fork dan clone lalu kerjakan
+To see the project is in the master branch fork and clone then do it